oroinc/documentation/backend/entities/customize-datagrids/backend/extensions/mass-action.rst

 Create Simple Mass Action
 -------------------------

-Below is an illustration of implementing a simple AJAX mass action for Unlock User on User Management grid.
+Below is an illustration of implementing a simple AJAX mass action for Unlock User on the User Management grid.

 1. Implement the handler service.